amir-jafari/Data-Visualization/Readme.md

 ## Guide

-* Complex Data Visualization
+* Complex Data-Visualization

-The following folders has all the codes needed for the course.
+This folder contained all the codes needed for data visualization.

+* Matlab_Vis

 * Python_Vis